If you’re traveling to Barbados and want to make the best of your driving experience, this is the guide for you.

 At Drive Barbados, we offer car rentals to both senior drivers and young motorist, and we do run senior car rental discounts because age should be a limitation on renting cars.
 However, we do abide by the minimum 21 years requirement and have an 80 years rental age cap.

-Drivers must carry a valid driver’s license, a Barbados driver’s license, registration documents and insurance documents at all times while driving.
+Drivers must carry a valid driver’s license of origin, a Barbados driver’s license, registration documents, and insurance documents at all times while driving.

 In order to rent or drive a vehicle in Barbados, you’ll need to have a valid driver’s license from your country of origin & a valid credit or debit card.